inca/cx-site/src/main/webapp/pages/index.md

       </dependency>
     </dependencies>

-Note, that all Circumflex components should have the same version.
-Check out the [Central Maven Repository][m2-central] to determine the latest version.
+Note that all Circumflex components should share the same version.
+Check out the [Central Maven Repository][m2-central] to determine the latest version of Circumflex.

 ### Create new project